boydjawun/AD-Lab-LLMNR-NetBIOS-Poisoning/README.md

 If a company must use or connot disable LLMNR/NBT-NS the best thing to do is:
 - Require network access control
 - Require stong passwords.
-The more complex the password the harder it is for the attacker to crack the hash.
-I think what the situation was here because I think I set a pretty robust password for my created windows user :)
+The more complex the password the harder it is for the attacker to crack the hash